 - Aspirational Anchor - What does success look like — or “how” does the end vision solve that problem?

 - Goal - What steps must be taken — or the “what” — for that aspiration to come to fruition?

 Now that we understand the “why” and the “how” behind setting marketing objectives, let’s go over how you can root the "what" in reality with the SMART goal framework.

 SMART goals are realistic, quantifiable, and focused targets that you can easily aim for.
 If you’re wondering what SMART means, it’s an acronym that helps you clearly define your goals.
-Check out the framework below to learn more.

 In terms of marketing, you should choose the particular metric you want to improve upon, like visitors, leads, or customers.
 You should also determine what each team members will work on, the resources they’ll have, and their plan of action.

 If you want to gauge your team’s progress, you need to quantify your goals, like achieving an X percentage increase in visitors, leads, or customers.

 Make sure that X-percentage increase is achievable in your specific situation.
 If your blog traffic increased by 5% last month, try to increase it by 8-10% this month, not 30%.
 It’s crucial to base your goals off of your own analytics, not industry benchmarks, or else you might bite off more than you can chew.